turingschool/front-end-curriculum/lessons/module-4/interview-question-practice.md

 - Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   - What needs to be changed to properly make it an IIFE?

+- Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

 ## Iteration 5

 - How do you serve a page with content in multiple languages?